-5 Determining survey requirements: assessment of the degree of the potential risk of impacts
+Determining survey requirements: assessment of the degree of the potential risk of impacts

-5.1 Process of assessment
+Process of assessment 5.1

 Figure 1 presents a schematic diagram of the process typically followed for determining preapplication survey requirements for a wave and tidal stream project.
 This representation of the process is currently not defined or documented formally in any guidance - here we attempt to provide a structured framework for the decisions at each stage in this process.